The Renewable Energy Law Review: Russia

 i The policy background

 In January 2009, the government approved the state policy on energy efficiency improvement (the Policy).5 When adopted, the Policy covered the period until 2020 and provided key directions for the development of renewable energy projects in Russia.
 Later, the Policy was significantly amended.
 Through these amendments, the government set out the current legal framework based on the state-supported capacity supply system and extended the effect of the Policy to cover the period until 2024.
+In October 2020, the existing scheme was further extended, with certain changes, until 2035.

 Through these two documents, the government laid a foundation for the further development of the renewable energy sector in Russia, determined its main directions and created a legal framework for further projects.
 Both documents became a legislative basis for the adoption of more specific regulations, which created the current legal regime for all activities within the sector.

-ii The regulatory framework
+ii The regulatory and consenting framework

 Legal framework and existing regulations

-Russian lawmakers began focusing on renewable energy as early as 2007 with the passage of an amendment to the 9 that attempted to connect renewable energy sources into Russia's electricity generation system.
+Russian lawmakers began focusing on renewable energy as early as 2007 with the passage of an amendment to the Law on Electricity11 that attempted to connect renewable energy sources into Russia's electricity generation system.
 Despite this attempt, a renewable energy programme was not successfully implemented until 2011, when further changes to the Law on Electricity created an incentive scheme for investment in this sector.
 These changes led to the passage of Decree 449 two years later and the renewable energy developments Russia is seeing today.
 The basis for the current expansion of Russian renewable energy was the passage in 2013 of Decree 449.

 Initially, the government proposed to incentivise renewable energy market participants through premium payments.
 In 2007, amendments to the Law on Electricity introduced a 'premium scheme' as the principal promotion mechanism.
 This scheme envisaged that a certain premium on the equilibrium energy price in the wholesale electricity and capacity market would be paid to suppliers in renewable energy projects.
 However, this mechanism did not work in practice because of certain legal and technical issues and because of the potential impact on prices for end customers.